Andrew-S-Rosen/cbe504/main.typ

 === The Rank of a Species

-We must introduce a new concept: the "rank" of a species, which is the numerical order in which a species is formed.
+We must introduce a new concept: the"rank" of a species, which is the numerical order in which a species is formed.
 If a given species is produced first, it will have rank 1 and is called primary; if produced second, it will have rank 2 and is called secondary, and so on.
 Written out, for the reaction #ce("A->B->C->D"), B is primary, C is secondary, and D is tertiary.
 This is distinct from the order of that species, which we will reserve for the exponential dependence of the rate on concentration.